Cray-HPE/docs-csm/operations/network/management_network/dell/snmpv3_users.md

-# Dell SNMPv3 Users
+# Dell `SNMPv3` Users

-SNMPv3 supports cryptographic security by a combination of authenticating and encrypting the SNMP protocol packets over the network.
+`SNMPv3` supports cryptographic security by a combination of authenticating and encrypting the SNMP protocol packets over the network.
 Read-only access is currently supported.
-The admin user can add or remove SNMPv3 users.
+The admin user can add or remove `SNMPv3` users.

-## Configuration Commands
+## Configuration commands

-Configure a new SNMPv3 user (minimum 8 characters for passwords):
+Configure a new `SNMPv3` user (minimum 8 characters for passwords):

 ```text
 snmp-server user <USER> cray-reds-group 3 auth md5 <A-PASS> priv des <P-PASS>
 ```

-> **`NOTE`** Removal of an SNMPv3 user is not possible on Dell equipment.
+> **NOTE** Removal of an `SNMPv3` user is not possible on Dell equipment.

 Show commands to validate functionality: